ActivitySim/activitysim/docs/gettingstarted.rst

 Model Specification Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Included in the configuration folder are the model specification files that store the Python/pandas/numpy expressions, alternatives, and other settings used by each model.
+Included in the ``configs`` folder are the model specification files that store the Python/pandas/numpy expressions, alternatives, and other settings used by each model.
 Some models includes an alternatives file since the alternatives are not easily described as columns in the expressions file.
 An example of this is the non_mandatory_tour_frequency_alternatives.csv file, which lists each alternative as a row and each